Response Templates

 JavaScript Engine Support

 MockServer uses the GraalVM Polyglot JavaScript engine for JavaScript templates.
-The engine is bundled with all official Docker images and the standalone JAR.
+The engine is not bundled with the standard Docker image or the standalone JAR.
+To use JavaScript templates, either run the graaljs Docker image variant (e.g. mockserver/mockserver:7.2.0-graaljs) or add org.graalvm.polyglot:polyglot and org.graalvm.polyglot:js to your classpath (see below).
 It supports ES2023+ syntax, including template literals, async/await, destructuring, optional chaining, and the full modern JavaScript language.

 If you are embedding MockServer as a library and need JavaScript templating, add org.graalvm.polyglot:polyglot and org.graalvm.polyglot:js (both at version 25.0.3 or later) to your classpath.
 Nashorn (org.openjdk.nashorn:nashorn-core) is no longer supported; the JSR-223 bridge was dropped in GraalJS 25.x and Nashorn was removed from MockServer.